 The suggested implementation of our work is provided by cold atoms.
-Therefore, we studied the time of flight images of the system obtained by releasing the cold atoms from the trap --see Fig.~\ref{fig:TOF}.
-This way, we believe that most of the results in our paper can be tested experimentally within the current state-of-the-art in cold atoms quantum technology.
+Thus, we studied the time-of-flight images of the system obtained by releasing the cold atoms from the trap --Fig.~\ref{fig:TOF}.
+Additionally, we point out that recent advancements in the platform of programmable tweezers have paved the way to experimentally realize fermionic ring lattices~\cite{tweezer}.
+This way, we believe that most of the presented results can be tested experimentally within the current cold atoms quantum technology infrastructure.